The Royal Canadian Legion

 What is the Legion’s Poppy Trust Fund?

 The Poppy Trust Fund is composed of the funds donated across the country during the National Poppy Campaign from the last Friday in October to November 11.
-Funds donated locally are distributed locally.
-Funds contributed at a national level are distributed nationally.

 The Poppy Store